Deleted-0970/Coursera-Algorithms1-Solutions/README.md

 Link: https://www.coursera.org/learn/algorithms-part1

 ### All work is done in Java using nvim as my IDE
-compile using `javac -cp algs4.jar;.
-RandomWord.java` and run using `java -cp algs4.jar;.
-RandomWord.java`.
+compile using `javac -cp ../algs4.jar;.
+FileName.java` and run using `java -cp ../algs4.jar;.
+FileName.java`.

 ## Week 0 Notes
 Passed with 100/100

+## Week 1 Notes
+Passed with 90/100

+Backwashing bug according to autograder ~ I did some testing in a main method and was unable replicate the bug.